Skip to main content ] Facebook Twitter Member area

 Over time, your body may be less able to combat skin damage, which could lead to skin cancer.

-Ms Walker says, “It depends on the dose [of exposure] and because the rest is accumulative, the older we are, the more chance we have had risk from the sun.”
+“It depends on the dose [of exposure] and because the rest is accumulative, the older we are, the more chance we have had risk from the sun,” she said.

 There are many ways that UV rays can affect an older person’s skin or cause more serious conditions, which can include:

-• Non-melanoma skin cancers, such as basal cell carcinoma and squamous cell carcinoma – which is very common in Australia with over a million treatments for these types of cancer every year
+• non-melanoma skin cancers, such as basal cell carcinoma and squamous cell carcinoma – which is very common in Australia with over a million treatments for these types of cancer every year; and

-Ms Walker adds that people think a tan is a sign of health, however, she says there is nothing healthy about a tan.
+Ms Walker added that people think a tan is a sign of health, however, she said there is nothing healthy about a tan.

 The Cancer Council wants people to be mindful that incidental exposure is really common, which includes gardening at home, walking to get a coffee, or having a backyard BBQ.